 While we have come a long way since marriage equality became a reality, the LGBTQIA+ community across the country still faces serious discrimination.
 And this burden is not felt equally across the community.
 Specifically, trans women and queer and nonbinary youth have been experiencing the brunt of this hate.
 As anti-transgender legislation proliferates in many states across this country, it is vital that we set the example in Vermont for what trans rights and protections can and should look like and then lead other states in securing similar safeguards.

 We must also stand up for and protect LGBTQIA+ youth who are disproportionately impacted by issues of homelessness, food insecurity, and drug addiction.
 Legislation like the “Don’t Say Gay” bill in Florida only exacerbates the issues currently facing this community.
 We must also acknowledge that this legislation is often specifically designed to target trans and nonbinary youth, who are at particular risk of experiencing violence and discrimination.
-I will be an outspoken advocate in Congress to provide protection and resources at the federal level for LGBTQIA+ youth.
+I will be an outspoken advocate in Montpelier to provide protection and resources at the federal level for LGBTQIA+ youth.